prerna1968/vite-project/README.md

 - View and manage comments
 - Used firebase for Authentication.
 - Implementation of pagination for the list of blog posts.
+- Implemented an additional feature for theme changing (Switching between light and dark mode)

 Technologies Used